 Creating the Iconic Arm

 Tom knew he wanted to create a crest with a fluidly that transitioned into the arms of the chair.
 He began by experimenting with lamination and bending techniques, which led him to design a jig from a copper plumbing pipe resting upon a scrap wood brace.
 The design of the first jig was then taken to a machine shop.
 The two jigs that were constructed in the late 1970s, minus a few shims, Bondo, and the addition of hydraulic cylinders that pull the arm into shape, are the exact ones we continue to use to this day.

 The first iteration of the Thos.
 Moser Continuous Arm Chair included thin strips of laminate cut on a table saw that created copious amounts of sawdust and rough edges that not only proved to be time-consuming and less aesthetically pleasing but were also highly dangerous.

-On a trip to Sweden, Tom and his son Aaron visited a woodshop using a multi-stack veneer.
-This sparked the idea of transitioning the process from creating laminate on the table saw to flitch-cut wood.
+Tom and his son Aaron visited a woodshop using a multi-stack veneer on a trip to Sweden.
+This visit sparked the idea of transitioning the process from creating laminate on the table saw to flitch-cut wood.
 This process made smooth cuts, virtually no wasted material, and the beginnings of an arm that could be easily coerced and set within a jig.
 Additionally, the flitch-cut wood allows the board’s full strength to be preserved when the pieces are shaped and glued back together.

 Making the Continuous Arm